galaxyproject/training-material/topics/ecology/tutorials/remote-sensing/tutorial.md

 > <details-title>Definition of reflectance</details-title>
 >
 > The reflectance is a porportion on reflected light on an area.
-It's the ration between the electromagnetic incident wave on the area and the reflected wave.
+It's the ratio between the electromagnetic incident wave on the area and the reflected wave.
 It's often a percentage between reflected intensity and inicident intensity assumed as energy quantity.
 >
 {: .details}